The Geelong Clinic

 The Geelong Clinic employs a variety of strategies to reduce the risk of medication errors.
 These include:

-• use of Australia’s National ‘Tall Man Lettering’ List in medication store rooms to better distinguish between medications that have similar names
+- use of Australia’s National ‘Mixed-Case Lettering’ List in medication store rooms to better distinguish between medications that have similar names

 What can you as a patient do to help?